radiorabe/freeipa-extending-ldap-schema-and-ui/README.md

-# Extending FreeIPA LDAP schema and UI (By xample for Owncloud/Nextcloud)
+# Extending FreeIPA LDAP schema and UI (By example for Owncloud/Nextcloud)
 An example to extend freeipa with custom attributes which can be configured through cli or web ui by an example for Owncloud/Nextcloud.

 ## Introduction